bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 Hopefully, you will now have a better grasp of some central concepts and how the different parts work.
 If you want to build upon that base, we have a few pointers to what you can try and expand on which are relevant for many projects.

 ### Keeping things up-to-date
 In this tutorial we have not instructed you to install the dependencies one by one, but using the ones we have in the package.json file.
 This is to ensure you have the same version we have tested this on.
-And it means that there are updates to several of the dependencies.
+And it means that there are probably updates to several of the dependencies.

 Run `npx npm-check -u`

-The command will list all available updates and their kind, major, minor etc. This way you can select what to upgrade and go step-wise.
+The command will list all available updates and their kind, major, minor etc. You can select what to upgrade and go step-wise.
 For majors, it can be a good idea to update one at a time.
 Build and test it, and read changelogs when you encounter breaking changes.

 If Webpack Dev Server has released version 4 by the time you’re reading this, the bug we mentioned requiring us to add the `target: 'web'` setting in our dev config is no longer needed.
 Try updating to the new version and remove the target option before checking if hot reloading still works.